-- 2 Save the swlicense.txt file in the /flash directory of the primary CMM. - 3 To install the license onto the switch, use the license command with the file name and reboot the switch.
-For example: - -> license apply file /flash/swlicense.txt - 4 To verify the installation after reboot, use the show license-info command.
+- 2 Save the swlicense.txt file in the /flash directory of the primary CMM. - 3 To install the license onto the switch, use the license apply command with the file name or the license key and reboot the switch.
+For example:

+4 To verify the installation after reboot, use the show license-info command.